 7.1.
+Internal Review Process

-Internal Review Process.
-The review process for a denial of verification/certification includes two steps.
-First, the applicant can seek internal review from the Clearinghouse.
-If the Clearinghouse confirms the denial, as the second step, the applicant can seek review of the denial with the Commission by filing a Notice of Appeal under Resolution ALJ-377 (or successor rules) and the processes set forth therein.
+The review process for a denial of verification/certification by the Clearinghouse includes two steps.
+First, the applicant may seek internal review from the Clearinghouse.
+If the Clearinghouse confirms the denial, as the second step, the applicant may seek review of the denial with the Commission by filing a Notice of Appeal under Resolution ALJ-377 (or successor rules) and the processes set forth therein.
 This resolution is available on the Commission's website.
 Resolution ALJ-377 sometimes refers to Notice of Appeals as complaints.